tbeluch/jetson-vm/README.md

 * [VMware Workstation (windows, linux)](http://www.vmware.com/products/workstation/workstation-evaluation) (Trial)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (Free)

-1. Download and install the latest version of Vagrant for your OS from  [https://www.vagrantup.com/downloads.html](vagrantup.com/)
+1. Download and install the latest version of Vagrant for your OS from  [vagrantup.com](https://www.vagrantup.com/downloads.html)

 2. If using VMware, install the purchased VMware Provider Plug-in as mentioned in the documentation

+3. If using OS X, you may need to install a X11 server such as [XQuartz](http://xquartz.macosforge.org/landing/) (Free)

-## Install the Android VM
+## Install the Jetson VM

 _Note: All the software needed is automatically downloaded as it is needed.
 Several of the downloads are somewhat large.
 Patience is a virtue while the automated installation is running._